catherning/anki-collection-editing/README.md

 ### Hint generation

 I use Anki flashcards daily to learn stuff on different topics (learning Chinese, some general knowledge, etc).
-Being lazy, I started my learning path by using existing decks to have some starting points, but those are not always adapted to my way of learning.
+Even if it is better to create your own notes, I started my learning path by using existing decks to have a starting point, but those were not always adapted to my way of learning.
 I realized I often needed to get information from other notes as hints to help me find the answer to a card.

 #### For language learning

-There are often a lot of synonyms or similar looking words.
-I would list the synonyms of a word to help me know which word I am looking for.
+In any language, there are often many synonyms or similar looking words.
+As a hint to a card, I would list the synonyms of a word to help me know which word I am looking for.

-Ex: For my German deck, the notes have the following fields: `German`, `English`, `Synonyms`, `Example sentences`.
+> Ex: For my German deck, the notes have the following fields: `German`, `French/English`, `Synonyms`, `Example sentences`.

-My English (actually French for me) -> German card looks like that:
+> My `French/English -> German` card looks like that:
 ![English -> German card](images/language_template.png)
+> Each line represent a synonym from the information from another German note.

-The hint follows the form : `<german> | <english> ` and the first letter of the word that I have to find (here `aufmuntern` for `cheer up`).
+> The hint follows the template : `<german> | <english>`.
+> And for the current note where I have to find the german word `aufmuntern` for `cheer up`, I replace the hint with the first letter of the word.

 #### Generating a chronological list

 Another example is with the list of Winners of the Tour de France that was in a General Knowledge deck that I had imported.

 For the card for 1976 where Lucien Van Impe won the competition, the hint I generated is like

 > - 1960 |Gastone Nencini |